HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 - A new wallet is instantiated on the Wallet Lib, and inside its configuration there is a reference to an HSM key identifier.
 - The lib identifies if this key contains an `xPriv` content on the HSM environment.
   - By default, an error will be thrown by the lib if the key is not found
-  - An optional `create` flag can also be used in wallet creation operations.
 - The `xPub` is obtained from the HSM for this wallet
+  - An error will be thrown if the results are invalid, indicating that the `xPriv` contents of the key are also invalid
-- All internal processes for generating the wallet are executed by the lib in a similar fashion to what already happens with the Ledger wallet
+- All internal processes for generating the wallet are executed by the lib in a similar fashion to what already happens with the _Ledger Hardware Wallet_ on the Desktop Wallet app
 - Any request to sign a transaction will have the cryptographic operations delegated to the HSM and consolidated by the Wallet Lib

 ```mermaid